mrsingleton/jour71105/lessons/data/spreadsheets/03-sort.md

 __Sorting on colums helps you point out the most extreme values in a dataset, then answer questions such as, _What are the top 10 names_ or _What are the bottom 5 items_ or _What are the latest dates_.__

 ## To sort spreadsheet data
-1. Highlight a range of columns and rows in the spreadsheet.
+1. Highlight a range of columns and rows to sort.
 2. Look in the top menu, find the __Data__ label and choose its __Sort range...__ option.
 3. In the prompt window, mark the checkbox if your column's first row is a title.
 4. Select the column you want to sort by in the dropdown options list